 With the busy schedule of my hubby, his care for me, my feelings of being a burden…it all became too much.
 It was my first weekend back home when I called him to come in from his home office where he worked on his deadline as I needed help.
 When he came to help me, it was obvious that work wasn’t going as he would wish.
 He’d had enough and I wasn’t of much help either.
 It didn’t need much before we both lost control – he was exhausted, and I felt like a burden.

 It was my first weekend back home and we were both tired and exhausted.
 I was in pain and he had too much on his shoulders.
 I just couldn’t help myself.
 The feeling of being a burden was so strong.
 It was an awful feeling.
-It grew inside me ever since I had got back from the hospital.
-I had this feeling already in hospital.
+It was growing inside me ever since I got back from the hospital.
+I had this feeling already in the hospital.
 I apologised to a nurse for being such a pain.
 However, her kind words reassured me that they are there to help me and I slowly got used to accepting help from others.
 Nevertheless, I had enough by the time I got home.
 I wanted to be able to do things for myself independently.
 It wasn’t my husband’s job to look after me or was it?
 I am not a feminist, but I just wanted to be an independent woman again.
 I didn’t want to be a burden.

 The burden becomes lighter when it is shared by love

 Yet, despite the knowledge that God loves us, and his love is unconditional, it is still very easy to slip into the feeling of being a burden.
-However, realising it allows us start to act.
+However, realising it allows us to start to act.
 The first step is to talk about it, to communicate it.
 Don’t rob someone of the opportunity to help you carry your burden.
 Reach out to family, friends, a counsellor, or a pastor.
 Speak to God, tell him what your burdens are, cry out in prayer.
 It is essential to do so.

 As it turned out it felt good to talk and open up about it to my husband.
 I didn’t expect the reaction I got from him.
 My hubby came closer to me and gave me a hug.
 I needed this hug so much.
 He pulled me closer and started to smile: “You silly one, I love you, we are married.
-Remember the words – in good and in bad?
+Remember the words ‘in good and in bad?’
 Yes, it’s a hard time right now but it doesn’t mean that helping you bothers me.
 Not once have I said anything about having to help you… Yes, I wasn’t in my best mood today and it has been a very busy week but I’m here for you because I want to.
 Because this is what marriage is about.
 I’m sure you would have done the same for me.
 No one said the next few months would be easy, but things will get easier as you make progress in your recovery.
 We’ll get there” and he is right, we’ll get there because of love.

 Thereupon if you feel that you’re a burden know that you are not.
 You’re a human being, a child of God.
 Know that you aren’t a burden; you have a burden.
 You carry your burden as a result of what has happened to you.
 After all, you haven’t chosen to have it.
 Doing your best is therefore all you can do.
 It is important to take every step as it comes.
 You need to give yourself realistic goals you strive to achieve and progress.
 You are doing the best you can – your closest ones know it, and you know it too!
 Don’t slap yourself in the face every time you feel like a burden.
 You aren’t, so get rid of those dark thoughts and concentrate on doing your best.
+Perhaps watching my video on TikTok or IG will help you with it too!

 With love you will get through it – love from others, from God and yourself.
 And this is important – be kind to yourself and focus on the positives in your life and on your achievements.
 This will help you to feel less like a burden as each day passes.
 Your closest want to have you in their lives.
 They love you, even in these hard times, they would be devastated without you.
 They would miss you if they didn’t have you around and wouldn’t want to trade the days with you for anything.

-This works against these Dark Thoughts
+This works against these dark thoughts